-(d) requirements of periodic monitoring in relation to dangerous substances likely to be found on site having regard to the possibility of soil and groundwater contamination at the site of the installation;
+Surveillance of measures taken to prevent emissions to soil and groundwater pursuant to point (b) and appropriate C requirements S[...]
+C Sconcerning the C periodic monitoring Sof soil and groundwater C in relation to S[...]
+C Sconcerning the C periodic hazardous C substances likely to be found on site Sand C having regard to the possibility of soil and groundwater contamination at the site of the installation;

-- (e) 6.
-The permit shall contain measures relating to conditions other than normal operating conditions.
-Thus, where there is a risk that the environment may be affected, appropriate provision shall be made for operating conditions such as conditions other than normal operating conditions such as conditions, momentary stoppages and definitive cessation of operations; - (f) In all circumstances, the conditions of the permit shall contain provisions on the minimiszation of long distance or transboundary pollution and ensure a high level of protection for the environment as a whole - 2 (g)rules for assessing compliance with the emission limit values or a reference to the applicable rules C . - The permit may also contain temporary derogations from the requirements of paragraph 4 if a rehabilitation plan approved by the competent authority ensures that these requirements will be met within six months and if the project leads to a reduction of pollution. - 7.
+- D(g) C D[...]
+C In all circumstances, the conditions of the permit shall contain provisions on the minimis≢ation of long distance or transboundary pollution and ensure a high level of protection for the environment as a whole - (h)conditions for assessing compliance with the emission limit values or a reference to the applicable requirements specified elsewhere .

+- The permit may also contain temporary derogations from the requirements of paragraph 4 if a rehabilitation plan approved by the competent authority ensures that these requirements will be met within six months and if the project leads to a reduction of pollution. - 7.
 The permit may contain such other specific conditions for the purposes of this

-Directive as the Member State or competent authority may think fit.

-2. Where appropriate → For the purpose of point (a) of the first paragraph, emission ✓ limit values may be supplemented or replaced by equivalent parameters or technical measures of ensuring an equivalent level of environmental protection. .
+Directive as the Member State or competent authority may think fit. - 2.
+Where appropriate \boxtimes For the purpose of point (a) of the first paragraph, emission \boxtimes limit values may be supplemented or replaced by equivalent parameters or technical measures ensuring an equivalent level of environmental protection. \bigcirc